sealink/pansophy/README.md

 Pansophy allows different applications to share knowledge via a centralised remote repository

-The current version only allows pulling a directory from an AWS S3 bucket
+The current version only works wit AWS S3 buckets and allows:
+  * pulling a remote directory to a local directory
+  * merging a remote directory with a local directory
+  * pushing a local directory to a remote directory
+  * reading the contents of a remote file

 ## Installation